stephengold/Minie/README.md

  + In place of `PhysicsRigidBody`, use `PhysicsSoftBody`.
  + In place of `RigidBodyControl`, use `SoftBodyControl`.

+The abstract class `PhysicsBody` is a superclass of both `PhysicsRigidBody` and `PhysicsSoftBody`.

 Soft bodies can collide with both rigid bodies and soft bodies.
 They can also be joined to other bodies of both types, using special subclasses of `PhysicsJoint`.

+### A comparison of soft bodies and rigid bodies

 Unlike a rigid body, a soft body doesn't have a `CollisionShape` or a physics transform.
 Instead, it is composed of point masses (called "nodes") whose locations are specified in physics-space coordinates.
-A soft body's shape, structure, and position are all defined by its mesh of nodes:
+A soft body's shape, structure, mass distribution, and position are all defined by its mesh of nodes:

  + To simulate rope, nodes can be connected in pairs (called "links").